likelytheory/fage/README.md

 Define objects with a unique `path` name and an array of "[middleware](#middleware)" functions `fns`.
 These objects are your "[method blocks](#method-blocks)".

 - **Package into functions**:
-These method blocks are bundled by `Fage(arrayOfMethodBlocks)` into a flat object of _runnable functions_, keyed by each method blocks's `path` value.
+These method blocks are bundled by `Fage(arrayOfMethodBlocks)` into a flat object of _runnable functions_, keyed by each method block's `path` value.
 Each function is a reducer that runs the middleware `fns`, passing each fn: a) the `ctx` [context object](#ctx-context-object) and b) the `output` of each call to the next function in the chain, returning a Promise that resolves as the final middleware output.

 - **Run functions**:
 Once bundled, functions are called with two params: a) untrusted data from user `input`, and b) trusted app/environment data `meta`.
 These become available on the [`ctx` context](#ctx-context-object) passed to Fage [method block](#method-blocks) fns.